EXPOSURE AND RESPONSE PREVENTION · ERP · OCD TREATMENT

 In this practice, ERP targets the OCD cycle, not just the content of the fear

 ERP is built around exposure, response prevention, and inhibitory learning.
-You practice approaching triggers while reducing the rituals that teach the brain the trigger was dangerous and the compulsion was necessary.
-ACT may support ERP by building willingness, defusion, and room for uncertainty.
+You practice approaching triggers while reducing rituals that teach the brain that the trigger was dangerous and the compulsion was necessary.
+ACT supports ERP by increasing willingness, cognitive defusion, and tolerance for uncertainty while helping people choose values-driven actions over compulsive rituals.

 Exposure